xmos/lib_audio_dsp/doc/design_guide/index.rst

 XLink).
 Each xcore.ai contains 2 or more tiles; a tile is an independent processor with its own memory.
 A tile cannot read or write the memory of another tile.
 Each tile contains 8 logical cores; a logical core is an independent thread of execution that will run some application code.
-Each tile also has 32 chanends available for allocation; connecting 2 chanends allows for synchronous communication between any 2 logical cores in the system (even between tiles or packages).
+Each tile also has 32 chanends available for allocation; connecting 2 chanends forms a channel, which allows for synchronous communication between any 2 logical cores in the system (even between tiles or packages).

 In its default configuration, an xcore.ai chip will operate at 600MHz; this means that each tile executes instructions